SMarkus27/snake_game/README.md

 # Clone this repo
 $ git clone git@github.com:SMarkus27/Snake-Game.git

-# Open the project folder terminal/cmd
+# Open the project folder in the terminal/cmd
 $ cd Snake-Game

 # Run the index file in your browser: